Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

 Try it yourself

-Visit localmode.ai to try 30+ AI demo apps running entirely in your browser.
+Visit the /blocks gallery to try 11 installable AI blocks running entirely in your browser.
 No sign-up, no API keys, no data leaves your device.

 Read the Getting Started guide to add local AI to your application in under 5 minutes.